maikschneider/bw_email/README.md

 * Inline RTE links are wrapped with an additional ````<p></p>```` that causes line breaks
 * Internal links may be broken

+# Usage in other content elements

+It is possible to use the email wizard in other content elements like Textmedia or News: Just add the TCA-Type "emailWizard".

 # Improvement ideas

+* integration into TCA
 * embed images in message
 * separate backend module
 * send mail log